This HTML automatically generated with rman for NEMO

 - list of columns to select.
 Any nemoinp(1NEMO)

-can be repeated, and in any order.
-The output will be in exactly the same
+can be used.
+Columns can be repeated, and in any order.
+The output will be

-order as given with this keyword.
+in exactly the same order as given with this keyword.
 First column is 1.
-Column 0 can also be

-added to the output, which is the row number (first row is 1). [all]
+Column 0 can also be added to the output, which is the row number (first

 - colsep=

 - Column separator.
-Valid are: s (space), n (newline), t (tab),
+Valid are: s (space), n (newline),

-r (carriage return), as well as the literal symbols ’,’ and ’:’.
-[Default:
+t (tab), r (carriage return), as well as the literal symbols ’,’ and ’:’.

-s]
+[Default: s]

 - out=-

 - output file name.
-By default standard output it used.
+By default

-variables that limits the column count.
+still some internal variables that limit the column count.

-to reverse the columns from a table with 4 columns:
+is an example of how to reverse the columns from a table with 4 columns:

 tabcols in.tab 4:1:-1 > out.tab